 The Trouble with Maths : A practical guide to helping learners with numeracy difficulties

-Now in third edition, with updates to reflect developments in our understanding of learning difficulties in maths, this award-winning text provides vital insights into the often confusing world of numeracy.
-By looking at learning difficulties in maths and dyscalculia from several perspectives, including the vocabulary and language of maths, thinking styles and the demands of individual procedures, this book provides a complete overview of the most frequently occurring problems associated with maths teaching and learning.
-Drawing on tried-and-tested methods based on research and Steve Chinn’s years of classroom experience, it provides an authoritative yet accessible one-stop classroom resource.
+Now in its fourth edition, with updates to reflect developments in our understanding of learning difficulties in maths, this award-winning text provides vital, pragmatic insights into the often-confusing world of numeracy.
+By looking at learning difficulties in maths and dyscalculia from several perspectives, for example, the vocabulary and language of maths, cognitive style and the demands of individual procedures, this book provides a complete overview of the most frequently occurring problems associated with maths teaching and learning.
+Drawing on tried-and-tested methods based on research and Steve Chinn’s decades of classroom experience, it provides an authoritative yet accessible one-stop classroom resource.

 Combining advice, guidance and practical activities, this user-friendly guide will help you to:

 - use alternative strategies to replace an over-reliance on rote-learning for pupils trying to access basic facts

 - Understand the implications of underlying skills, such as working memory, on learning

 - implement effective pre-emptive measures before demotivation sets in

 - recognise the manifestations of maths anxiety and tackle affective domain problems